eth-educators/eth-docker-docs/website/docs/Usage/ResourceUsage.md

 Notes on disk usage
 - Geth -  DB size can be reduced when it grew too large by [offline(!) prune](../Support/GethPrune.md)
 - Nethermind - DB size can be reduced when it grow too large by online prune: Switch to full prune, manually start prune, switch back to memory prune
 - Erigon does not compress its DB, leaving that to the filesystem.
-With ZFS and zstd or lz4, it compresses nearly 2x.
+With ZFS and lz4, it compresses around 1.4x.
 Be sure to set recordsize 16k on Erigon's dataset.

 ## Test Systems

 IOPS is random read-write IOPS [measured by fio with "typical" DB parameters](https://arstech.net/how-to-measure-disk-performance-iops-with-fio-in-linux/), 4G and 150G file, without other processes running.

-Specifically `fio --randrepeat=1 --ioengine=libaio --direct=1 --gtod_reduce=1 --name=test --filename=test --bs=4k --iodepth=64 --size=4G --readwrite=randrw --rwmixread=75` followed
-by `fio --randrepeat=1 --ioengine=libaio --direct=1 --gtod_reduce=1 --name=test --filename=test --bs=4k --iodepth=64 --size=150G --readwrite=randrw --rwmixread=75`, then `rm test` to
-get rid of the 150G test file.
+Specifically `fio --randrepeat=1 --ioengine=libaio --direct=1 --gtod_reduce=1 --name=test --filename=test --bs=4k --iodepth=64 --size=4G --readwrite=randrw --rwmixread=75` followed by `fio --randrepeat=1 --ioengine=libaio --direct=1 --gtod_reduce=1 --name=test --filename=test --bs=4k --iodepth=64 --size=150G --readwrite=randrw --rwmixread=75`, then `rm test` to get rid of the 150G test file.
 If the 150G test shows it'd take hours to complete, feel free to cut it short once the IOPS display for the test looks steady.

 150G was chosen to "break through" any caching strategems the SSD uses for bursty writes.
 Execution clients write steadily, and the performance of an SSD under heavy write is more important than its performance with bursty writes.

 Read and write latencies are measured with `sudo iostat -mdx 240 2` during Geth sync, look at `r_await` and `w_await` of the second output block.